What Dog Owners Need To Know About Red Heelers

 Clingy And Overprotective

 Red Heelers don’t just love you—they obsess over you.
 Walk away?
 They follow.
 Sit?
 They’re glued to your feet.
 Their loyalty comes with a bodyguard mentality, barking at threats and even herding family members for safety.
-If you want a protector, this is your perfect four-legged shadow.
+If you want a protector, this is your perfect dog shadow.

-Herding Instincts
+Strong Herding Instincts

-Long Lifespan
+Impressively Long Lifespan

 Red Heelers have an average lifespan of 13 to 16 years, and some can even hit 20 if looked after properly.
 Their secret lies in their boundless energy, a strong work ethic, and an ironclad immune system.
 Yet, don’t expect them to slow down with age—they stay active well into their senior years.